pyppin.file.dev_null

 After the underlying buffer has been detached, the TextIO is in an unusable state.

-Read from underlying buffer until we have n characters or we hit EOF.
-If n is negative or omitted, read until EOF.
+Read from underlying buffer until we have size characters or we hit EOF.
+If size is negative or omitted, read until EOF.

 Read and return a line from the stream.